This is part 2 of the pokeqt series, where I do poker-related things because I liked a girl who do.

 The more correlated $p$ and $q$ are, the variance of the augmented estimator comes closer to 0.
 A special extreme case is when $p$ and $q$ are too similar to the point that they basically become one, then we would have $c^*=1$ and $\text{Var}(\tilde{p})=0$, as the estimator $\tilde{p}$ would just outputs exactly the known $\mathbb{E}[q]$ every time.
 But that’s too trivial… or is it?

-The first great thing about CV is…
+The first great thing about CV for this task is…

 …that there is a very obvious choice for $q(x)$, that is, the probabilities for a 2-player (heads-up) game!
 The logic should be simple enough that you can write a symbolic solver for this problem without the need for MC sampling.
 And, even if you only get an estimate for the mean of the 2-player distribution, from here on noted as $p_2(x)$, CV still would work well enough, just less effective and without the unbiased guarantee.
 For the second requirement, it’s pretty obvious that the same (canonical) hand in different $n$-player games would have very high correlation.
 I am not rigorously proving that though, you’d just have to take my word for it.